WSPR-TX XP Plus Transmitter

 The WSPR-TX XP Plus is a standalone all band WSPR transmitter with built in GPS for the radio amateur experimenter.

-is Plus version is pretty much the same as the WSPR-TX XP except for two additional features in the Plus model:
+This Plus version is pretty much the same as the WSPR-TX XP except for two additional features in the Plus model:

 1 WiFi